AmadeusW/amadeusw.github.io/content/projects/ai/midwest goodbye.md

 ---
 title: "Midwest goodbye"
 date: 2024-09-12T23:48:00-08:00
-summary: "Talk soon!
+summary: \"Talk soon!
 You too!
 Take care!
 You as well!
 Bye for now!
 Bye!
 Catch you later!
 Later!
 See ya!
-See ya soon!"
+See ya soon!\"
+weight: 400
 ---

 I tried to get the conversation to sound natural and spoken-like, but there was not enough substance to keep it going.
 Yet neither LLM could be the first one to step away from the conversation.

-- Model: `lmstudio-community/Mistral-Nemo-Instruct-2407-GGUF/Mistral-Nemo-Instruct-2407-Q4_K_M.gguf`
+- Model: `Mistral-Nemo-Instruct-2407-Q4_K_M.gguf`
 - Prompt: `Your name is {0}.
 You are having a casual conversation with {1}.
 Begin your response with **{0}** and do not pretend to be someone else.
 Ensure your response is short so that the other party gets an opportunity to speak.`

 {{<llm_conversation>}}